marinasundstrom/HttpListener/README.md

 ## Overview

-This library fills the void for the missing System.Net.Http.HttpListener in .NET Core and Universal Windows Platform (UWP).
+This library fills the void left by the missing System.Net.Http.HttpListener in .NET Core and Universal Windows Platform (UWP).

 By targetting .NET Core and UWP, this API enables HTTP server scenarios on Windows 10 for IoT on Raspberry Pi (2 & 3).